 The initial stage of the Social Security Disability process involves the initial filing of your Social Security Disability application and the Social Security Administration's review of your initial claim.
-In this stage of the process you will be filling out your application and providing the SSA with the documentation necessary to process your claim for Social Security Disability benefits.
-The Social Security office will then send your file to be reviewed for approval or denial based on the information provided in your application.
+In this stage of the process you will be filling out your initial application and providing the SSA with the documentation necessary to process your claim for Social Security Disability benefits.
+The Social Security office will then send your file to be reviewed for approval or denial based on the information provided in your initial application.

 Applying for Social Security Disability Benefits